Athlete Profile Template

 Managing Athlete Profiles as a Coach

 Paper and basic digital documents work for small programs.
 As you add athletes, assistant coaches, or multiple teams, profile management becomes more challenging.
-Digital tools designed for coaches can streamline the process.
+Digital tools designed for coaches can simplify the process.

 Signs You've Outgrown Paper Profiles